-In some ways, the behaviour expected of people attending and observing court virtually is the same as if they were actually in a courtroom.
-However, conducting a proceeding fairly and effectively by audioconference or videoconference requires some modification to etiquette and behaviour.
-The following list is not exhaustive, but provides some guidelines for the best practices to follow during a virtual conference or hearing:
+In some ways, the behaviour expected of people attending and observing court remotely is the same as if they were actually in a courtroom.
+However, attending and conducting a proceeding fairly and effectively by audioconference or videoconference requires some modification to etiquette and behaviour.
+The Chief Judge directs that certain aspects of hearing etiquette and decorum required for in-person hearings be modified for virtual proceedings and remote attendance.
+In particular: